ICanBoogie/Inflector/README.md

 $inflector->is_uncountable("cat");                   // false
 ```

-Helpers makes it easy to use default locale inflections.
+Helpers make it easy to use default locale inflections.

 ```php
 <?php